jjprintf/OpenDB/README.md

  */
 const decryptedData = OpenDB.decrypt({ EncryptKey: encryptData.key_encrypted.toString(), SecretKey: encryptData.secret_key});
 ```

+## Possible Errors:
+- (ODB-01) **The path you specified was not found.** This error is due to the specified path not being found or misplaced.
+- (ODB-02) **The database root folder not exists.** This error is due to the root folder (OpenDB/) not being found.
+- (ODB-03) **This database does not exist, read https://github.com/PrintfDead/OpenDB#readme to know how to fix this error.** This error is because the database is not created.
+- (ODB-04) **If force is not activated, the name of the database cannot be changed.** This is because the database name is already specified, and 'Force' must be set to true to be able to change it.
+- (ODB-05) **Pointer not found.** This error is because the pointer not found.
+- (ODB-06) **Container not found.** This error is because the container not found.
+- (ODB-07) **The id is already in use.** This happens when the table id is already in use.
+- (ODB-08) **Key not found.** This happens when the key was not found.
+- (ODB-09) **This ID is not correct.** This error is because the container id is not correct.
+- (ODB-99) **An error occurred and the path was not specified.** This error can occured because the path could not be defined automatically or for other internal reasons.

+## Possible Warns:
+- (Warn-01) **The root folder already exists, nothing will be created and this function will be skipped.** This warn is because the root folder already exists, it will not affect the code but it will warn that it already exists, so you can delete the 'Start()' function from the code.
+- (Warn-02) **The database already exists.** This is because the database already exists, it will not do anything, the function will be skipped.
+- (Warn-03) **This can cause loading times to increase significantly.** it is because 'NotLoad' is true
+- (Warn-04) **A pointer with this reference already exists, the pointer will not be created.** This is because the pointer with the same reference already exists, it will not give an error, the function will be skipped.

 ## Development notes
 - The database is in the testing phase, report any errors.